Tennis-Sabalenka powers past Burrage into U.S. Open third round | Sports-Games

 Aryna Sabalenka, with her sights firmly set on a second Grand Slam title and the world number one ranking, powered into the U.S. Open third round with a commanding 6-3 6-2 win over Britain's Jodie Burrage on Thursday.

-Aryna Sabalenka, with her sights firmly set on a second Grand Slam title and the world number one ranking, powered into the U.S. Open third round with a commanding 6-3 6-2 win over Britain's Jodie Burrage on Thursday.
 The Australian Open champion converted three of her four break point opportunities and saved the two break points she faced during the 74-minute match in Louis Armstrong Stadium.
+It was a much more confident display from Sabalenka compared to her error-prone New York opener during which she was forced to overcome early struggles on serve.

+Sabalenka, who can claim the top ranking for the first time if she outlasts Iga Swiatek in the main draw, was more focused on serve as she overwhelmed world number 96 Burrage.
+"I'm super happy with the level today, and super happy to get this win," Sabalenka told reporters.
+"Yeah, I think I played really solid today and didn't lose my focus not for a moment."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)